fernandahelenco/wex-design-system-shadcn-UX/PACKAGE_MAINTENANCE.md

 1. Re-export from Theme Builder
 2. Ensure you copied the ENTIRE CSS content
 3. Check for any merge conflicts in the file
+4. Verify all 3 layers were updated if needed

 ### "Tailwind classes not working"